OpenAI developer Conference

 >probably could yeah, i hate scraping and i've had them write pretty much valid parsers in python just by giving them the data and saying what i want to extract

-Which agents / what frameworks did you use? if you dont mind can you pls gimme your workflow for this because i need AI agents to be my little slave whores doing all my scraping and document consolidation for me
+Which agents / what frameworks did you use? if you dont mind can you pls gimme your workflow for this because i need AI agents to be my little slave prostitutes doing all my scraping and document consolidation for me

-• 4 weeks ago
+• 6 months ago

 Anonymous